Working together to improve the lives of people with learning disabilities - our Learning Disabilities Challenge

-Our Partnership has 10 Big Ambitions and one of those is to reduce the gap in life expectancy for autistic people, people with learning disabilities and people with mental health conditions by 10% by 2024.
-Achieving this ambition will make life better for more than 200 000 people living in West Yorkshire and Harrogate.
+Our Partnership has 10 Big Ambitions and one of those is to reduce the gap in life expectancy for autistic and other neurodiverse people, people with learning disabilities and people with mental health conditions by 10% by 2024.
+Achieving this ambition will make life better for more than 200 000 people living in West Yorkshire.

-Nationally, there has been an increase in the number of children and young people with a learning disability being identified within mental hospitals.
+Nationally, there has been an increase in the number of children and young people with a learning disability being identified within mental health hospital trusts.
 Across West Yorkshire we have seen a similar increase in children and young people with a learning disability and / or autism entering specialist mental hospital services.